chingc/phtml/README.md

 #### Instance Variables

-`spaces` : The number of spaces used for indentation.
+`spaces` -- The number of spaces used for indentation.

-`depth` : The current indentation depth.
+`depth` -- The current indentation depth.

-`raw` : The array of elements that will be outputted.
+`raw` -- The array of elements that will be outputted.

-## Extra Example
+## Example

 ``` python
 >>> pxml = PXML()